-Dee R. Alaba, ( Full name Dwight Dee R. Alaba and former name Dwigth Dher R. Alaba), graduated from Columbia College Chicago in 2017 with a BFA in Dance.
+Deandra Elizabeth M. Alaba, also known as Dee (former name Dwigth Dher R. Alaba), graduated from Columbia College Chicago in 2017 with a BFA in Dance.
 There she trained in various technique and styles of modern dance, ballet, West African, contact improvisation, improvisation, jazz, hiphop, dancemaking, teaching, and dance studies.

 In Spring 2017 Dee's choreographic debut, Paradoxical, was chosen to represent The Dance Center at the ACDA (American College Dance Association) North Central Conference in Duluth, Minnesota.
 Paradoxical was chosen to perform at the Adjudicated Concert and subsequently at the culminating Gala Concert.
 Dee has also created choreography for The University of Texas Rio Grande Valley’s Dance Program in 2019.
 Aside from dance, Dee is a mentor for Lurie’s Children Hospital’s Trans Mentor Program.
-Recently, Dee was featured for Chicago Readers’ Pride Issue and is currently performing with The Seldoms, and Erin Kilmurray.
+Recently, Dee was featured for Chicago Readers’ Pride Issue, nominated for 3Ards Awards in Spring 2020 and is currently performing with The Seldoms, and Erin Kilmurray.

 Photo by Emily Scanlon